Bartallama3D/website/_products/4-tesla-valentine-one-rm-gen1.md

     change_log: Newer sturdier packaging and printed color inserts.
 Valentine One 1st generation holder has been changed to an Insert/Glove type holder from a tray type holder making the part stronger.
 The part also has light texture applied to surface to enhance visual appeal, features a satisfying click when inserting the radar unit into the holder, and also supports rotation up to 30 degrees in either direction to support Model S/X vehicles along with custom modded screens that have a tilt attachment added.
   - version: 1.5
     change_log: New adjustable platform allows for upward/downward adjustment of the entire radar unit.
 This should alleviate issues with Tesla screens with varying pitches and fully make this unit compatible with the model S/X. This also allows customers to adjust the upward/downward angle of the radar unit as they see fit.
+  - version: 1.6
+    change_log: Adjustable hinge platform is replaced with a new static platform with articulating arm.
+This should alleviate issues with Tesla screens with varying pitches and fully make this unit compatible with the model S/X. This also allows customers to adjust the upward/downward angle by about 15-20 degrees to match their Tesla.
+Also provides much better grip on the back of the screen.
 ---

 3D Printed Valentine One Radar Mount for Tesla made from ABS.
 This mount allows you to mount a Valentine One Radar Detector to the center display screen of your Tesla.
 The mount is designed to hold the radar detector and prevent it from shifting while driving while also keeping it at eye level for easy visibility.